mademoixcel/8-WeekSQL-Challenge-With-Danny/README.md

 ![1](https://github.com/mademoixcel/8-WeekSQL-Challenge-With-Danny/assets/124081194/85a22451-a6f9-4b2c-b611-e88de186ad27)

-Providing solutions to the 8-week SQL challenge posted in 2021 at [Danny's Diner.](https://8weeksqlchallenge.com/getting-started/)
+Providing solutions to the 1st week of the 8-week SQL challenge posted in 2021 at [Danny's Diner.](https://8weeksqlchallenge.com/getting-started/)

 This challenge was done with <b>PostgreSQL</b>